You are here

 is incapacitated for work as a result of an injury; and

-See section 126.96.36.199 for key dates and information on treatment of superannuation under relevant Acts prior to 1 December 1988 (the commencement date of the SRCA).
+See section 9.3.1 for key dates and information on treatment of superannuation under relevant Acts prior to 1 December 1988 (the commencement date of the SRCA).

-Part 3 of Chapter 4 of the MRCA, which deals with compensation for incapacity for work for members, and Part 4 of Chapter 4, dealing with former members, contain provisions to reduce compensation where a person receives or has received a Commonwealth superannuation benefit under a Commonwealth superannuation scheme.
+Part 3 of Chapter 4 of the MRCA, which deals with serving members, contains provisions to reduce incapacity payments by any amount of Commonwealth-funded superannuation pension or lump sum a member receives or has received under a Commonwealth superannuation scheme.

 9.1.3 Commonwealth Superannuation Schemes

-The definition encompass those schemes applicable to defence members i.e. ADF Super/Cover; Military Superannuation and Benefits Scheme (MSBS); and Defence Force Retirement and Death Benefits Scheme (DFRDB) (including the Defence Force Retirement Benefits (DFRB)), as well as the Commonwealth Superannuation Scheme (CSS), the Public Sector Superannuation (PSS), and the Public Sector Superannuation accumulation plan (PSSap) - for those reservists engaged in Commonwealth employment.
+The definitions encompass those schemes applicable to defence members i.e. ADF Super/Cover; Military Superannuation and Benefits Scheme (MSBS); and Defence Force Retirement and Death Benefits Scheme (DFRDB) (including the Defence Force Retirement Benefits (DFRB)), as well as the Commonwealth Superannuation Scheme (CSS), the Public Sector Superannuation (PSS), and the Public Sector Superannuation accumulation plan (PSSap) - for those reservists engaged in Commonwealth employment.